Gaius-Augustus/BRAKER/README.md

 BRAKER will try to locate the Exonerate executable by using an environment variable `$ALIGNMENT_TOOL_PATH`.
 Alternatively, this can be supplied as command line argument (`--ALIGNMENT_TOOL_PATH=/your/path/to/exonerate`).

+#### Tools from UCSC

+If you switch `--UTR=on`, bamToWig.py will require the following tools that can be downloaded from <http://hgdownload.soe.ucsc.edu/admin/exe>:

+ * twoBitInfo

+ * faToTwoBit

+It is optional to install these tools into your $PATH.
+If you don't, and you switch `--UTR=on`, bamToWig.py will automatically download them into the working directory.

 #### MakeHub